-Mounties in Saskatchewan have asked the public to report any sightings of a 26-year-old man who’s wanted for murder.
+Mounties in Saskatchewan have arrested a 26-year-old man who’s been charged with murder.

-According to the RCMP, officers got a report of an assault at a home in Deschambault Lake on Wednesday afternoon.
+According to the RCMP, officers got a report of an assault at a home in Deschambault Lake on the afternoon of June 18.

 Read More: